 - Boston Red Sox +140

-MLB totals (commonly called Over / Unders) are the same in baseball as all other sports.
+MLB totals (commonly called Over / Unders) are the same in baseball as in all other sports.

-The oddsmakers set a total number of runs that will be scored by both teams, and you choose to go over or under that mark.
-Keeping up with our example:
+The oddsmakers set a total number of runs that both teams will score, and you choose to go over or under that mark.

 - New York Yankees -180